 You’ve painted the ceiling and papered the walls.
-The woodwork gleams, the lighting fixtures shine . . . now, with everything else done, the floors look dirty.
+The woodwork gleams, the lighting fixtures shine . . . now, with everything else done, the old hardwood floors look dirty.

 Although it’s true that few things spruce up a room like a freshly sanded and varnished floor (or a new floor), there are several arguments to be made for not refinishing, at least without forethought.
 Aside from the expense and the dust—and you have no idea what it’s like until you’ve lived through a floor sanding—you may find the floor has fewer lives than you expected.